 Due to the diverse population at Texas State, you should have lots of opportunities to meet students from all cultures.
-The most popular degree with undergrads at Texas State University - San Marcos is multi/interdisciplinary studies (other).
+This school's reasonable net price is quite attractive to cost-conscious applicants.
 Learn more and see just how well Texas State University - San Marcos ranks in other categories.

 Texas A&M University - Commerce is among your best bets if you want to study General Agriculture.
 This is a wonderful option for students who favor the charms of a quaint college town.

-The major with the most undergraduates signed up for at this school is multi/interdisciplinary studies (other).
 This school is known for the success of military students and is ranked 177 best in the country for veterans.
+You will be able to meet others from a lot of cultures first-hand, thanks to Texas A&M Commerce's diverse campus.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Check out Texas A&M University - Commerce's scorecard.